Andreas-Espelund/5G_localization/README.md

 jupyter notebook
 ```

+It can also be run using PyCharm or Data Spell IDEA by pressing the play button on the notebook.

 ## About the project

 ## Project code

 ### Notebook

 The code is run from a jupyter notebook found in `Main.ipynb`.
 Here can you also find notes and in-line documentation.

 ### Scripts

 Other code is found in the `scripts/` directory for things like data loading and formatting.
 The data_loader is the module responsible for loading the matlab files and returning them
 as pandas dataframes.

+#### `weighted_coverage.py`

+This is the main logic and implementation of the wKNN algorithm.

+#### `data_loader.py`

+The matlab data files are loaded and transformed into pandas dataframes
+that are used throughout the project.

+#### `utils.py`

+Contains some utility functions to assist the main algorithm, e.g. haversine distance.

+#### `plotting.py`

+Methods to plot graphs.

 ## Dataset

 ### Pre-processed Matlab files

 For now im using the NB-IoT dataset to get started, but eventually i will switch to the 5G dataset.

 Im using the `Campaign_data_NBIoT_1_2_3_4_5_6_interpolated_smoothed.mat` file which contains three datasets.
 This file is generated from the matlab code found [Here](https://github.com/lucadn/positioning-5G/tree/main), in the
 NB-IoT part of the code.
 This reads the raw `.xlsx` files, interpolates and cleans them.
-Then the data files are generated
+Then the data files are
+generated
 as the `.mat` files found in the `data/` directory in this project.

 **The file contains three datasets:**

 - dataSet
 - dataSet_interp
 - dataSet_smooth

 ### Dataset content

 | Column | Label               | Content                                                                                                                         |
 |--------|---------------------|---------------------------------------------------------------------------------------------------------------------------------|
 | 1      | lat                 | Latitude                                                                                                                        |